 5. Summary

 It’s a pity we don’t have enough time to implement all the functions we mentioned in our PPT.
 But this app can already show our big idea.
-This could be a good way to manage various resources in company, not only tools, but also stationary, equipments, human resources, etc.
+This could be a good way to manage various resources in company, not only tools, but also stationary, equipment, human resources, etc.